dawidl022/antlr4-examples/calculator/README.md

 expression evaluations implemented using [ANLTR4](https://www.antlr.org/) in Go.

 Each statement is terminated by a newline, the results of evaluating statements that are expressions are printed.
+A special statement: `clear`, clears any stored variables.

 ## Usage